-Container OS Version

-The version of the container's operating system on which the docker engine is running.
+Container OS The version of the container's operating system on which the docker engine is running.
+Version

-When checked, performance data about the engine has not been received within the time specified (in seconds) in the \$docRowExpirationTime field in the conf\rtvapm\dockermon.properties file.
-The \$docRowExpirationTimeForDelete field allows you to define the amount of time (in seconds) in which the row will be removed from the table if there is no response from the cadvisor-rtview agent.
-To view/edit the current values, modify the following lines in the .properties file:
+When checked, performance data has not been received within the time specified (in seconds) in the Expire Time field in the Duration region in the RTView Configuration Application > (Project Name) > Solution Package Configuration > Docker > DATA STORAGE tab.
+The Delete Time field (also in the Duration region) allows you to define the amount of time (in seconds) in which the row will be removed from the table if there is no response.